This file part of www.watertownhistory.org website

 Full Time Pastor

 It is understandable that a group as God-fearing and devout as the founders of St. John’s Church would not long be satisfied with only one service a month, particularly as their group continued to grow as the tremendous immigration movement of the mid-nineteenth century gathered momentum.
 They wanted, not only a service every Sunday, but also to have a pastor in their own midst.
-And so, in the year 1854, they addressed a call to candidate of theology, Anton Wagner, who had just graduated form the Theological Seminary of the Missouri Synod at Fort Wayne, Indiana.
+And so, in the year 1854, they addressed a call to candidate of theology, Anton Wagner, who had just graduated from the Theological Seminary of the Missouri Synod at Fort Wayne, Indiana.
 He accepted the call, and came to Watertown around the first of the year, 1855.
 At that time the railhead was extended to Oconomowoc, form where the young pastor traveled the remaining miles to Watertown by stagecoach.
 He arrived in the middle of the night, and found lodging in a hotel.
 The next morning, in spite of having contacted a severe cold on his journey, Candidate Wagner walked the six miles through snow a foot deep to the home of Rev. Geyer in town of Lebanon.
 Here he discovered that St. John’s Congregation had no “Agenda”, that is, the book of forms and prayers for church services, baptisms, the celebration of communion, the performing of weddings, and similar ministerial acts.
 The Missouri Synod had published no such book at that time.
 There remained nothing for him to do but to spend several days as the guest of Rev. Geyer, and copy the most important sections from Rev. Geyer’s book, which itself was also a handwritten copy.

 It might be well to note at this time that in those early years before the publication of hymnals by the Missouri Synod, the conducting of a church service involved considerable difficulty.
 The German immigrants had faithfully brought with them their copies of their hymnals, but since they came from different sections of Germany, the selection of hymns varied considerably, and the same hymn, although it often appeared in all the hymnals, nevertheless had different verses and was published in different dialects, all of which made congregational singing a problem.
 There frequently remained nothing for the pastor to do but to serve as cantor.
 He would sing the first line of a hymn and the congregation would repeat the line, whereupon the pastor would go on to the second line, which was repeated by the congregation, and so on through to the end of the hymn.